sirixdb/sirixdb.github.io/transactional-cursor-api.md

             new DescendantAxis(thirdRtx, IncludeSelf.YES), new NameFilter(thirdRtx, "location"))));
 ```

 Note and beware of the different transactional cursors as constructor parameters (all opened on the same revision).
-We also provide a `ConcurrentUnionAxis` and a `ConcurrentExceptAxis`.
+We also provide a `ConcurrentUnionAxis`, a `ConcurrentExceptAxis` and a `ConcurrentIntersectAxis`.

 #### Predicate Axis
 In order to test for a predicate for instance select all nodes which have a child element with name "foo" you could use: